 In 2020-21, extended time graduation rates for Prairie South students were slightly higher than the year before (91% up from 89%).
 The FNMI subgroup in Prairie South outperformed the corresponding subgroup provincially by nine percentage points (71% compared to 62%), while results for the non-FNMI subgroup exceeded those for the provincial subgroup by a small margin (93% compared to 92%).
-While year-to-year variations may be attributable to small number of students in the FNMI subgroup, the flat nature of this data overall may indicate that improvements in on-time graduation rates reported in the previous chart may be related to provincial direction related to credit attainment in March 2020 in response to the global COVID-19 pandemic rather than to sustainable systemic improvement in 2020-21.
+While year-to-year variations may be attributable to sample size in the FNMI subgroup, the flat nature of this data overall may indicate that improvements in on-time graduation rates reported in the previous chart may be related to provincial direction related to credit attainment in response to the global COVID-19 pandemic rather than to sustainable systemic improvement in 2020-21.